rroblak/seed_dump/README.md

 `file`: Write to the specified output file.
 The Rake task default is `db/seeds.rb`.
 The console returns the dump as a string by default.

+`stdout`: If defined, output will be sent to stdout instead of a file.

 `import`: If `true`, output will be in the format needed by the [activerecord-import](https://github.com/zdennis/activerecord-import) gem, rather than the default format.
 Default: `false`.

 `limit`: Dump no more than this amount of data.
 Default: no limit.
 Rake task only.
 In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDump.dump(User.limit(5))`).